Skip to main content

 I have worked with dozens of business owners over the past couple of years, helping them figure out where AI fits into their operations.
 And I can tell you this with absolute confidence: most businesses get it wrong the first time around.

-Not because AI is overhyped.
-Not because the tools are rubbish.
-But because they skip the thinking and jump straight to the doing.
 So let’s talk about the mistakes I see time and time again, and what you can do differently.

 Mistake 1: Starting with the tool, not the problem